drone1400/Citrus.Avalonia/README.md

 | ![](doc/picture5.png)   | ![](doc/picture6.png) |
 | ![](doc/picture7.png)   |                       |

+### Known Issues / TODO
+Urgent things to fix:
+- ListBox text does not use the right Foreground color with dark themes
+- DataGrid text does not use the right Foreground color with dark themes
+- NumericUpDown seems broken...

 ### Getting Started

 Since this is not the official distribution, the NuGet package is not available.